belaltaher8/Cell-Society/doc/DESIGN.md

 4. Set a simulation parameter
 	This will be done by the FileReader.
 When the user loads a file, it will set an instance variable that the Cells can get later on when they are trying to determine how often to follow the rule.
 5. Switch Simulations:
-	This should be entirely done by the FileReader.
-Hopefully the simulations will be entirely described in XML so that when the input file is loaded, the simulation will be completely set up.
+	To switch a simulation, simply click the load file button and choose the file you want.
+The XMLReader then loads the simulation and all the necessary changes take place.
+This is entirely done by the FileReader.
+The simulations are entirely described in XML so that when the input file is loaded, the simulation will be completely set up.

 Design Considerations
 ===

 We have considered adding separate classes for cells on the edge of the simulation, but we think that probably reduces flexibility too much because it would directly limit cells from moving around the grid if they are not all of the same type.
 We have also considered different solutions for how the cells figure out their neighboring cells.
 We think that this is something that can be handled in the Cell class, but it is possible we might have to move this up to the Grid class if it is too complicated to store this information in the Cell class.

 Team Responsibilities
 ===